miniex/maiden/README.md

 ### Prerequisites

+- if you want to use CUDA
     - CUDA Toolkit
     - CMake

 ### How to use